AdamBCo/ABCGooglePlacesAutocomplete/README.md

 1. Add the follwing files to your project:
         *SearchViewController.h
         *SearchViewController.m
         *SelectedLocation.h
         *SelectedLocation.m

 2. Register for the Google Places API by following the linke provided below: https://code.google.com/apis/console

-3. Copy the API key and past it in the NSString *const apiKey = @"PASTE API KEY HERE";
+3. Copy the API key and paste it in the space provided on SearchViewController.m *NSString *const apiKey = @"PASTE API KEY HERE";

 4. Create a ViewController and add a UITablView and UITableViewCell.